 Anyone who’s ever taken a stroll across downtown Tokyo knows first hand the peculiar energy in Japanese culture: somehow pragmatic yet dreamlike, technical yet endlessly creative, refined yet outlandish.
-And that madness sits at the heart of the nation’s style scene, too.
+And that madness sits at the heart of the Japanese male fashion scene, too.

 Garments from Japanese menswear brands are characterised by immense technical expertise and rock solid product design — but they also have a sense of fun and a winning desire to push boundaries.

 Taking their influences from a raft of international sources — a little Ivy League pomp or Italian sprezzatura here; some Savile Row sharpness or streetwear hype there — Japan’s design scene produces some truly unique garments for the modern man about town.

 Here are 15 brands that are worth dipping in to, and the pieces and trends for which they’re rightly celebrated.